ladkins19/Documentation-Page-/README.md

 I have even cosidered what it might take to grow a living cell, rather than recreating a large synthetic version of a naturally occuring, microscopic, cell.

-UPDATE: The undertaking of growing a living cell is too large for my means.
+UPDATE: The undertaking of growing living cell is too large for my means.
 Instead, I have being focusing totally on theoretical modeling.

 ### **Things to do (tentative)**